SolidBlock-cn/extshape/UpdateLog-en.md

 # Update log

+### 3.0.5

+- Fixed the issue that in versions 1.21.3 and above, pale moss is not added.
+Meanwhile added into block tag `hoe_mineable` and the special recipes in `recipe_tweak`.
+- Fixed the issue that some recipes do not correctly substitute vanilla recipes in the `recipe_tweak` datapack.
+- Fixed some incorrect sounds of some resin blocks in 1.21.4.

 ### 3.0.4

 - Fixed the issue that blocks of stone bricks, mossy stone bricks and chiseled stone bricks cannot be harvested with pickaxes.